-An introduction to designing, developing, and modeling a character for illustration, artistic, entertainment or game purposes.
-The course places an emphasis on the figure in two-dimensional and three-dimensional media.
+3 Credits (2 Lectures, 3 Labs) An introduction to designing, developing, and modeling a character for illustration, artistic, entertainment or game purposes.
+The course places an emphasis on the figure in twodimensional and three-dimensional media.
+May be taken four purposes.
+The course places an emphasis on the figure in twodimensional and three-dimensional media.
 May be taken four times for credit.
 Prerequisites: ART107 and ART203.
-Recommended: ART101 ART102 ART109.
+Recommended: ART101, ART102, ART109.